-Southern leaf-tailed gecko – bayagin
+Southern leaf-tailed gecko fact sheet – bayagin | Field of Mars EEC

-What is a southern leaf-tailed gecko?
+What are southern leaf-tailed geckos?

 Fast facts – Southern leaf-tailed gecko